Temperature Overloads in Power Grids Under Uncertainty: a Large Deviations Approach: Capacity regions characterization based on temperature overload

-The variational problem for the temperature overload \eqref{eq: rate* temperature} is difficult to solve in general, and numerics can also prove to be challenging.
-In the numerics section we will address the computational issues in solving \eqref{eq: rate* temperature} for the simple case of a single line network and OU process for the power injections.
-As a result, the capacity region $\mathcal{\tilde{R}}^{(t)}_{\tau,\eps,p}$ is difficult to work with, even in the simplest settings.
-Motivated by this difficulty, in the following, we focus on developing approximations for the temperature decay rate and the corresponding capacity regions.
+The variational problem for the temperature overload~\eqref{eq: rate* temperature} is difficult to solve in general, and numerics can also prove to be challenging.
+Motivated by this difficulty, in the next subsection we develop approximations for the temperature decay rate, and the corresponding capacity regions, by reducing ~\eqref{eq: rate* temperature} to the easier problem~\eqref{eq:variational_prob}.